 Early last year Cloudscene released its world ranking of colocation ecosystems where London topped the list, closed followed by Amsterdam, Frankfurt and Paris in second, third, and fifth respectively.

-We spoke with Aegis Data CEO Greg McCulloch about colocation data centres and the benefits of moving data storage outside of metropolitan areas.
+We spoke with Aegis Data CEO Greg McCulloch about colocation data centers and the benefits of moving data storage outside of metropolitan areas.

 “The problem with Tier 1 locations (which are usually in high density urban areas) is, they're expensive,” says McCulloch.

-“JLL’s Q4 2017 data centre market review found that colocation prices in Tier 1 cities (Dublin, London, Frankfurt, Amsterdam and Paris) saw a 5 percent price increase in most cities for latency-dependent services, like financial trading, milliseconds could mean the difference in a few million pounds, so a city location may be the only option.”
+“JLL's Q4 2017 data center market review found that colocation prices in Tier 1 cities (Dublin, London, Frankfurt, Amsterdam and Paris) saw a 5 percent price increase in most cities for latency-dependent services, like financial trading, milliseconds could mean the difference in a few million pounds, so a city location may be the only option.

 McCulloch says because of these latency requirements, businesses are forgoing all the non-latency sensitive applications like disaster recovery, back-up or scalability requirements.